-In 2018, St Stephen’s Church is seeking to raise funds to repair, preserve, conserve and protect its William Morris-designed windows for future generations to enjoy.
-A total of £85,000 is required for this ambitious initiative.
+At the end of 2017, St Stephen’s Church decided to raise funds to repair, preserve, conserve and protect its William Morris-designed windows for future generations to enjoy.
+A total of £85,000 was required for this ambitious initiative.